kaitaow/codehub/README.md

 # codehub
-a repository to manage my code pieces
+a repository to manage my code snippets